gitlabhq/gitlabhq/doc/user/permissions.md

 External users:

-- Cannot create groups, projects, or personal snippets.
+- Cannot create projects (including forks), groups, or personal snippets.
 - Can only access public projects and projects to which they are explicitly granted access, thus hiding all other internal or private ones from them (like being logged out).